TrapsterDK/Code-highlighter/README.md

 # code-highlighter
 This application is a simple highligter, that spits out html ready to be copied into text editors like word.<br>
-The project is build in javascript, html and css with a Prism.js for simple highligting, the application runs fully client side.
+The project is build in html, css and javascript, the application uses 3 librarys Prism.js for simple highligting, jQuery and clipboard.js, the application runs fully client side.

+Website can be found at <a href="https://trapsterdk.github.io/code-highlighter/">https://trapsterdk.github.io/code-highlighter/<a>